 What Is Metabolism and Basal Metabolic Rate (BMR)?

-Your metabolism is calculated using what’s called your Total Daily Energy Expenditure (TDEE).
+Your metabolism is calculated using what’s called Total Daily Energy Expenditure (TDEE).
 TDEE is comprised of three key components; resting metabolic rate (RMR), the thermic effect of food (TEF), and the thermic effect of physical activity (TEPA).
 TEF is the energy expended when chewing, swallowing, digesting, and absorbing food.
 TEPA is the energy of activity, during and not during exercise.

 What Is Resting Metabolic Rate (RMR)?

-What is Basal Metabolic Rate (BMR)?
+What Is Basal Metabolic Rate (BMR)?

 Often used interchangeably with RMR, your basal metabolic rate is defined as the minimum number of calories your body burns to exist without any other outside influences.